abhiksark/Udacity-DataAnalyst-Nanodegree/README.md

 ### P3: Design an A/B Test

 Make design decisions for an A/B test, including which metrics to measure and how long the test should be run.
-Analyze the results of an A/B test that was run by Udacity and recommend whether or not to launch the change.
-The results are.
+Analyze the results of an A/B test that was run by Udacity and recommend whether or not to launch the change for the website.

 ### P4: Vizualizing the Prosper Loan Dataset